TheCaptain989/radarr-striptracks/README.md

 A Radarr/Sonarr Docker container with a script that uses mkvmerge to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages.
 Chapters, if they exist, are preserved.
-The Title attribute in the MKV is set to the video title plus year (ex: `The Sting (1973)`).
+The Title attribute in the MKV is set to the movie title plus year (ex: `The Sting (1973)`) or the series title plus episode information (ex: `Happy!
+01x01 - What Smiles Are For`).

 **One unified script works in both Radarr and Sonarr.
 Both containers are auto-built when the script is updated on Github, or when the source container is updated.**
 >**NOTE:** These containers support Linux OSes only.